 To create a successful digital media campaign, digital marketers have to wear many hats.
 One is that of the data analyst, the other is that of the storyteller.

-But, will all brands trying to juice the storytelling component, how do you ensure that your product stand out?
+But, will all brands trying to juice the storytelling component, how do you ensure that your product stands out?